daizutabi/ivory/docs/tutorial/core.md

 list(client)
 ```

-The first object is a `Tracker` instance which connects Ivory to [MLFlow Tracking](https://mlflow.org/docs/latest/tracking.html).
-The second objects is named `tuner`.
+The first instance is a `Tracker` instance that connects Ivory to [MLFlow Tracking](https://mlflow.org/docs/latest/tracking.html).
+The second instance is named `tuner`.
 A `Tuner` instance connects Ivory to [Optuna](https://preferred.jp/en/projects/optuna/).

 Show files in the working directory `examples`.